BRB67/17uote3ollection/173Time/173WhatIsCalendar.md

 6 = Charity

-7 = Stretching (Inspired by various traditions including Yoga)
+7 = Stretching (Inspired by various traditions particularly Dance And Yoga)

 8 = Read Bible (and other written works)